Scrap Rate: How to Calculate and Minimize Waste

-What Is Scrap Rate
+What Is Scrap Rate?

 The root causes vary, but most scrap comes down to a few core issues.
 Errors in process steps, subpar material quality, unplanned equipment deviations, and human error during setup or operation all may play a role.
-Identifying where the breakdown happens is the first step to tightening control and minimizing waste.

 How to Calculate Scrap Rate in Manufacturing